 edition, 2006.

-At least two graduate-level courses (i.e., courses numbered 200 and higher) in applied mathematics or statistics are required.
-It is recommended that students take Applied Mathematics I and II (AMCS 201 and 202), as these courses provide a strong foundation in applied mathematics which is essential for a research career in ME.
+Students must pass at least two graduate-level courses (i.e., courses numbered 200 and higher) in applied mathematics (AMCS) or statistics (STAT).
+It is recommended that students take the following courses which will provide a strong foundation of the skills required for a research career in ME.

 The core courses are designed to provide students with the background needed to establish a solid foundation in the program area.
 To complete these 12 credit hours in mechanical engineering, students should register for four core courses from the following list: